The Garden of Dreams - an oasis in the heart of Kathmandu

 It turns out The Garden of Dreams is like a gift from Shiva - a delightful little spot where we could finally escape the crazy, chaotic streets of Kathmandu.

-THE GARDEN OF DREAMS, KATHMANDU
+a guide to THE GARDEN OF DREAMS, KATHMANDU

 The Garden of Dreams has a varied history.
 Built in the 1920's, and originally named of ‘The Garden of Six Seasons’ (after Nepal’s six seasons), it was formerly a private garden for Field Marshal Kaiser Sumsher Rama, who requested an elegant, European neo-classical walled gardens complete with pavilions, fountains, ponds, pergolas, and verandas to accompany his sprawling mansion.
 Like most of Asia’s stately colonial remnants, the gardens fell into disrepair upon his death.
 After decades of neglect, restorations were undertaken between 2000 and 2007 with the support of Austrian Government.